 The open field test is commonly used in animal studies to assess locomotor and behavior changes following perineural injection, and can be correlated with locomotor function.

-Figures A-C: Effect of systemic treatment with morphine on locomotor function (a) Walking pattern post-incision (0.5 hours post IM injection); (b) time spent next to wall A or D (saline dosed IM group); and (c) time spent next to wall A or D (morphine dosed IM group).
+Figures A-C: Effect of systemic treatment with positive control on locomotor function (a) Walking pattern post-incision (0.5 hours post IM injection); (b) time spent next to wall A or D (saline dosed IM group); and (c) time spent next to wall A or D (positive control dosed IM group).
 Results are reported as mean±SD. *p<0.05 vs. saline dosed animals.
 SD: standard deviation.

 Intraepidermal Nerve Fiber Density Analysis